HCoggers/city-exploder/README.md

 Start time: 10:17a

-Finish time:
+Finish time: 11:53a

-Actual time needed to complete:
+Actual time needed to complete: 1 hr 36 mins

 ## Change Log